Upgrading Metabase

 With X being the latest version available for each release.

-For a list of releases, see Metabase versions.
+Check out a list of Metabase releases.

 Upgrading Metabase on other platforms

-Rolling back an upgrade
+Rolling back an upgrade or to an older version

 In general, regular backups (especially backups before upgrading), are the best policy, so we recommend reverting to a backup of your application database to roll back an upgrade.